CC-licensed picture by Ben Stanfield.

 “I had not heard any rumors about Steve Jobs’ Amazon account being compromised as a result of a phish,” said Patty Smith, director of Amazon.com’s corporate communications, in an email.
 “We have a good deal of information on our web site designed to educate our customers about the various phishing scams, and ways that they can protect themselves.”
 (Here’s the link).

 The hacker claimed that neither Jobs nor Amazon knew about his break in because it hadn’t been detected.
 He sent a screenshot of what appears to be Jobs’ account at Amazon.com.
-The screenshot shows three purchases, although details have been blanked out: A Blu-Ray DVD, a HBO miniseries on DVD, and a copy of Amazon ($9.49), a history of the nuclear bomb.
+The screenshot shows three purchases, although details have been blanked out: A Blu-Ray DVD, a HBO miniseries on DVD, and a copy of The Nuclear Express, a history of the nuclear bomb.

 Here’s the screenshot.
 Hit the thumbnail for the fullsize version.